Riley-Meats/Mr._Janitor/README.md

 2/2/2022_We have officially ignored this log for 3 months

 2/22/2022_We have officially ignored this log for 4 months now, might delete the yee yee ass file

+5/31/2022_We have officially not payed attention to this file and it's purpose for about 6 months, lmao